atoroc/zmail/README.md

 ## Production Server

-To run the production version of Lumi Email, run `serve` from the command line:
+To run the production version of Zmail, run `serve` from the command line:

 ```bash
 npm run serve